-The core of the engagement program ideas learning experience is an interactive workshop or web class that produces staff engagement ideas.
+The core of the staff engagement program is an interactive workshop or web class that produces staff engagement ideas.
 To make the most of face-to-face time, individuals complete online reflection and assessment activities as prework.
 During the interactive session, they

 see those insights to shape their learning and create a personal engagement strategy.
 Afterwards they take action on their own, and if appropriate, enlist the support of their manager or colleagues to help improve employee engagement.

 Engaged employees are not just committed.
 They are not just passionate or proud.
 They have a line-of-sight on their own future and on the organization’s mission and goals.
 They are “enthused” and “in gear,” using their talents and discretionary effort to make a difference in their employer’s quest for sustainable business success.